sergree/awesome-visual-novels/README.md

 ## Contributing

 Thank you for your interest in contributing!
-If you have any suggestions for the visual novels that I should read next, please feel free to submit a pull request with edits to the [Next in Line](#next-in-line) section.
+If you have any suggestions for visual novels that I should read next, please feel free to submit a pull request with edits to the [Next in Line](#next-in-line) section.
 Please keep in mind that I only read visual novels on Android or Steam Deck and prefer those that are translated into Russian.

 Use this ChatGPT query to shorten descriptions of visual novels: